neuralmagic/sparseml/integrations/transformers/README.md

 limitations under the License.
 -->
 # Transformers-SparseML Integration
-This folder contains an example on how to use sparseml with transformers.
+This folder contains an example on how to use SparseML with transformers.
-We focus on Question answering and use a modified implementation from the BERT SQuAD in transformers.
+We focus on Question Answering and use a modified implementation from the BERT Stanford Question Answering Dataset (SQuAD) in transformers.
-Using various pruning configuration files we demostrate the effect unstructured pruning can have on SQuAD.
-The example code is based on the transformers SQUAD implementation focused on BERT on the SQuAD1.0 dataset.
+Using various pruning configuration files we demonstrate the effect unstructured pruning can have on SQuAD.
+The example code is based on the transformers SQuAD implementation focused on BERT on the SQuAD1.0 dataset.
 It runs in 120 min (with BERT-base) on a single Tesla V100 16GB.

 ## Installation and Requirements
-These example scripts require sparseml, transformers, torch, datasets and associated libraries.
+These example scripts require SparseML, transformers, torch, datasets and associated libraries.
 To install run the following command

 ```bash
 pip install sparseml[torch] torch transformers datasets
 ```

 ## Usage
-To custom prune a model first go to the prune-config.yaml file and modify the parameters to your needs.
-We have provided a range of pruning configurations in the prune_config_files folder.
+To custom-prune a model first go to the `prune-config.yaml` file and modify the parameters to your needs.
+We have provided a range of pruning configurations in the `prune_config_files` folder.
-!EpochRangeModifier controls how long the model trains for and each !GMPruningModifier modifies controls how each portion is pruned.
-You can modify end_epoch to control how long the pruning regime lasts and final_sparsity and init_sparsity define the speed at which the module is pruned and the final sparsity.
+`!EpochRangeModifier` controls how long the model trains for and each `!GMPruningModifier` modifies controls how each portion is pruned.
+You can modify `end_epoch` to control how long the pruning regime lasts and `final_sparsity` and `init_sparsity` define the speed at which the module is pruned and the final sparsity.
 ### Training
 ```bash
 python run_qa.py  \